 5G roaming abroad

-At the time of writing, it’s only Vodafone and VOXI that let you roam abroad using 5G (and only in select locations), so on BT you’re limited to 4G or slower.
+At the time of writing, it’s only a few networks that let you roam abroad using 5G (and only in select locations), and on BT you’re limited to 4G or slower.
 We’ll update this if/when that changes.
 For 4G and 3G roaming you can use your allowances in 47 destinations (mostly in Europe) without paying extra.

 5G network speeds